 - Hydrolytic stability

-Once a coating has passed ULT746E, it can be registered with UL and assigned a registration number.
+Once a coating has passed the UL746E standard, it can be registered with UL and assigned a registration number.
 Products certified and registered to UL746E standards can include the UL symbol (which looks like a backward “UR”).
-To maintain the registration, a coating much be retested annually.
+To maintain the registration, a coating must be retested annually.

 Coatings can, and often are, tested to standards that only represent a portion of the whole standard.
 In the case of UL94, this is helpful when flammability is the main concern.
-Some specialty coatings may not be tested to the entire IPC-CC-830B or UL746E because they may fail portions of the test because of the nature of the product, not a reflection of the quality of the product.
+Some specialty coatings may not be tested to the entire IPC-CC-830B or UL746E standards because they may fail parts of the test.
+These failures may be due to the nature of the product and the coating’s necessary applications, and are not always a reflection of the quality of the product.
 For example, some coatings intended to coat LEDs leave out the UV indicator to prevent color shift, but this automatically would cause disqualification under IPC-CC-830B.
-In other words, it is by definition impossible to pass IPC-CC-830B and have optical clarity in the UV part of the spectrum.
+In other words, it is impossible by definition to pass IPC-CC-830B and have optical clarity in the UV part of the spectrum.

-Of course, safety and environmental considerations should always play a part of the chemical selection and process design, but the various regulatory bodies make this even more challenging as requirements have to be interpreted and matched with product specifications.
+Safety and environmental considerations should always play a part in chemical selection and process design, but different regulatory bodies make this an even more challenging feat, as requirements must be interpreted and matched with product specifications.

-OSHA (Occupational Safety and Health Administration) - In the US, OSHA has overriding authority over worker safety concerns.
+OSHA (Occupational Safety and Health Administration) - In the US, the OSHA has overriding authority over worker safety concerns.
 Many coatings are very flammable, and many emit fumes that have a high level of toxicity.
-Close attention needs to be paid to ventilation (explosion-proof when dealing with flammable fumes) and the appropriate PPE (personal protection equipment) to keep operator exposure down below the safety threshold.
-Flammability may be difficult to avoid without exploring more niche water-based coating materials.
-Newer coatings have been introduced that don’t include HAPs (hazardous air pollutants – a government classification of particularly toxic chemicals) like toluene, xylene or methyl ethyl ketone (MEK).
-Global Harmonized System (GHS – with those red diamond symbols) needs to be followed for labeling, which is generally taken care of by the manufacturer.
-Make sure safety data sheets (SDS) are readily available to operators, as they should be with any hazardous chemical in your facility.
+Close attention needs to be paid to ventilation (explosion-proof when dealing with flammable fumes) and the appropriate PPE (personal protection equipment) to keep operator exposure down below the appropriate safety threshold.
+Flammability may be difficult to avoid without exploring more specific water-based coating materials.
+Newer coatings have been introduced that do not include HAPs (hazardous air pollutants – a government classification of particularly toxic chemicals) like toluene, xylene or methyl ethyl ketone (MEK).
+The Global Harmonized System (GHS – with those red diamond symbols) needs to be followed for labeling, which is generally taken care of by the manufacturer.
+Make sure safety data sheets (SDS) are readily available to operators, as they should be for any hazardous chemical in a facility.

-That’s our guide to conformal coating.
-We hope we answered a lot of your questions.
-Like any challenge, selecting the best coating and coating process can be broken apart, analyzed and solved.
+This concludes our guide on conformal coating.
+We hope that it answered your questions and provided proper guidance in selecting the best products and methods for your needs.
+Like any challenge, selecting the best coating and coating process can be broken apart, analyzed, and solved.

 What did you think of this guide?
-Or maybe there’s something we missed.
+Maybe there is something we missed.
 Let us know by leaving a comment with your feedback.
-Techspray has experts available to help guide you all the way through the selection and qualification process.
+Techspray has experts available that will guide you all the way through the selection and qualification process.